ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

     - **What data is concerning from the Blue Team perspective?**

-        * The 62723 401 HTTP Response Status Codes Errors is concerning to the BLUE TEAM
+        * The amount of 401 HTTP Response Status Code Errors is concerning to the BLUE TEAM

-        * There was also a total COUNT of 62,737 URL HTTP Requests for: http://192.168.1.105/company_folders/secret_folder
+        * There was also a large amount of URL HTTP Requests for: http://192.168.1.105/company_folders/secret_folder

         * Another concern to the BLUE TEAM was the high number of Errors vs Successful Transactions

-        * The Dashboard indicates that there was a total count of **920** (http://192.168.1.105/webdav indicating a remote connection to the server.
+        * The BLUE TEAM observed "WebDAV" in the logs (http://192.168.1.105/webdav) indicating a remote connection to the server.
 This is an extremely unusual information as only the system administrator is authorized to establish a remote access connection

         * The Dashboard is also indicating a total count of **116** 192.168.1.105/webdev/passwd.dav indicating a potential BRUTEFORCE Attack